TronFortyTwo/Tux-in-Space/README.md

 Status
 ------
-The program is in pre-alpha status: this mean that the code is far from being complete Future version:
+The program is in pre-alpha status: this mean that the code is far from being complete.

+Future version:
 ALPHA 1: this version will be released when the program has a scheleton of all its principal component